juju/docs/src/en/charms-constraints.md

 See the [Network spaces][network-spaces] page for details on spaces.

-To get a maximum of two CPUs for a machine in a LXD cloud:
+For a LXD cloud, to create a machine limited to two CPUs:

 ```bash
 juju add-machine --constraints cores=2